austdobe/friend_finder/README.md

 # friend_finder

-#### 'Friend Finder' will match your interests to people with similar interests.
+#### 'Friend Finder' will match you to friends with common interests or beliefs.

 ## How it works:
 #### 1. Answer the survey honestly and with your interests in mind.